Color degeneracy of competing orders near topological defects cores in planar quadratic band touching systems: Topological defects

 \subsection{Skyrmion}

 Next we consider a skyrmion of mass orders.
 It involves three mutually anticommuting mass matrices.
 The corresponding effective single-particle Hamiltonian is

-For an underlying skyrmion of \emph{unit} skyrmion number
+For an underlying skyrmion of unit skyrmion number

 where the parameter $\lambda$ determines its core size.
 Note that $H_{\rm skyr}$ exhausts all five mutually anticommuting four-dimensional $\gamma$ matrices.
-Therefore, we cannot find any unitary (or antiunitary) matrix that fully anticommutes with $H_{\rm skyr}$ and all states (including the bound ones) reside at \emph{finite} energies.
-Nonetheless, they continue to enjoy the two-fold degeneracy, as $[H_{\rm skyr}, J_K]=0$.
+Therefore, we cannot find any unitary (or antiunitary) matrix that fully anticommutes with $H_{\rm skyr}$ and all states (including the bound ones) reside at finite energies.
+Nonetheless, these bound states at finite energies continue to enjoy the two-fold degeneracy, as $[H_{\rm skyr}, J_K]=0$, manifesting the pseudo time-reversal symmetry of $H_{\rm skyr}$.
+Even though the entire discussion unfolding the internal algebraic structure of competing orders inside the core of skyrmion defects rests on the anticommuting relation $\{ \gamma_\mu, \gamma_\nu \}=2 \delta_{\mu \nu}$ for $\mu, \nu=0,1,2,3,5$, for the physically relevant orders, discussed in Secs.~\ref{subsec:summary} and~\ref{sec:examples} we always choose the mass matrices $\gamma_3$, $\gamma_5$, and $\gamma_0$ constituting such defect from the same order, displayed in Tables~\ref{tab-2} and~\ref{tab-3}.

 One can render the loss of the spectral symmetry in the following way.
 Say, we begin with two zero-energy modes (the eigenstates of $\gamma_0$ with eigenvalues $+1$ or $-1$) bound to the core of a vortex, and subsequently introduce the third component of the mass $\gamma_0$ such that it changes sign as we approach the boundary of the system ($ r \to \infty$) from its origin ($r=0$).
 Therefore, addition of the $\gamma_0$ mass besides constituting a skyrmion texture, pushes the zero-modes bound to a vortex to finite energies.
 As a direct consequence of the spectral asymmetry, the core of the skyrmion becomes \emph{electrically charged} of charge $+e$ or $-e$ (depending on the sign of $m_0$).
 The corresponding operator is $Q_{\rm elec}=I_{4}$, where $I_n$ is an $n$-dimensional identity matrix, which is the product of five mutually anticommuting matrices appearing in $H_{\rm skyr}$